Priyanshu2746/GenAI-Projects/Chatbots/TAX_GPT/README.md

-## Income Tax Chatbot App
+## SentiBot

-This is an Android application developed using Android Studio and Firebase Authentication for a simple Income Tax Chatbot.
+This is an Android application developed using Android Studio and Firebase Authentication for a simple Chatbot.
 Users can sign up, sign in, reset passwords, and communicate with the chatbot to get information about income tax-related queries.

 ### Features:
 - User Authentication (Sign Up, Sign In, Reset Password) using Firebase Authentication.